 Struzska-Tyamayev won NAFSA’s Rising Professional Award, which honors people who have worked in the field for five years or less.

 “I’m very touched to be recognized in such a way, especially as there are plenty of other deserving folks in our region,” says Struzska-Tyamayev, director of the Center for Global Education at Simmons University.
-She earned her master’s from Lesley in International Higher Education and Intercultural Relations in 2016.
+She earned her master’s degree from Lesley in International Higher Education in 2016 (which was called the International Higher Education & Intercultural Relations program at that time).
 “It’s very motivating for me to keep making a difference in our field.”